W

 The nesting site varies by availability and includes preexisting tree trunk holes, wall crevices, nesting boxes, and bank holes.
 Their goal is to find a spot in a safe, secure area away from predators.
 They will eject owners from their holes and burrows when necessary and take up residence.
 They don’t use any nesting material.

-The wryneck (Jynx) is from the Piciformes order, which includes nine families of large arboreal birds.
+The wryneck (genus Jynx) is from the Piciformes order, which includes nine families of large arboreal birds.
 Woodpeckers, wrynecks, piculets, and sapsuckers belong to the Picidae family, and most species live in forest or woodland habitats.
-Their genus, Jynx, is Ancient Greek for “lynx,” a mythological nymph who used enchantments to cast spells.
+Their genus, Jynx, comes from the Ancient Greek word for the wryneck bird and refers to a mythological nymph, Iynx, who was associated with enchantments and spells.
 This genus contains two species: the Eurasian and red-throated (rufous-throated) wrynecks.

 Size, Appearance, & Behavior